-In this chapter we have covered some of the keyboard tricks that the shell provides to help hardcore typists reduce their workloads.
-I suspect that as time goes by and you become more involved with the command line, you will refer back to this chapter to pick up more of these tricks.
+In this chapter we covered some of the keyboard tricks that the shell provides to help hardcore typists reduce their workloads.
+As time goes by and we become more involved with the command line, we can refer back to this chapter to pick up more of these tricks.
 For now, consider them optional and potentially helpful.